polterguy/phosphorusfive/README.md

 Phosphorus Five is _extremely well documented_, and to a large extent literate.
 It contains a context sensitive and interactive help system as an integral part of itself, describing literally every single aspect of the system.
-Regardless of where you are in the system, simply click the "?" button, and you can read in depth topics about any aspect of the system.
+Regardless of where you are in the system, simply click the "?" button, and you can read in depth topics about the module you need help for.

 ## License